 If you’re selling your home or buying a new one, it may be a good idea to have an inspection done on the pipes and sewer line.
 This may help you avoid an unexpected expensive surprise down the line.

-One of the biggest advantages of trenchless sewer repair is that you don’t have to uproot your yard, sidewalks, or driveway to do your repairs.
-Your lawn stays almost completely intact, so you don’t need to worry about replacing it.
+One of the most significant advantages of trenchless sewer repair is that you don’t have to uproot your yard, sidewalks, or driveway to do your repairs.
+Your lawn stays completely intact, so you don’t need to worry about replacing it.
 It takes less time and costs less money.

-Although the materials cost more for the trenchless repair, your labor costs will be significantly lower than with traditional methods.
-You also don’t have as many unexpected costs beyond the repair.
+Although the materials cost more for the trenchless repair, your labor costs will be significantly lower than traditional methods.
+You also don’t have as many unexpected expenses beyond the repair.

 You won’t have to pay for demolishing concrete sidewalks or driveways, removing the rubble, or repouring them after.
 You don’t need to worry about cutting down trees or replanting new ones.
 Your landscaping and gardens aren’t destroyed.